simingf/windows-setup/README.md

 -go to 'about:support' and click on 'Open Folder' in the 'Profile Folder' row

--copy the 'chrome' folder from 'Firefox Theme' into it.
+-copy the 'chrome' folder from the 'Firefox Theme' folder into the opened directory

 -or search for a new theme in firefox css reddit